Yearly Temperature Anomaly Distribution

 Warm years

-In 2016 and 2020, you can see some of the highest anomalies so far.
-These are the warmest years since the pre-industrial era and have the highest global and regional anomalies.
-They are full of orange, red and violet areas, representing anomalies up to 8 °C (14.4 °F).
+In 2023 you can see some of the highest anomalies so far.
+It was the warmest year since the pre-industrial era and had the highest global and regional anomalies.
+It is full of orange, red and violet areas, representing anomalies up to 8 °C (14.4 °F).
 Such high levels can only be observed in the last few decades.

 Cold years